Drinks as pure as untouched nature.

 All over Norway, you can sample delicious drinks from cafés, craft breweries, distilleries, countryside farms, and much more.
 Here are top tips on a few Norwegian drinks you won't want to miss.

-“To be able to drink pure, bacteria free water directly from both the tap and a mountain stream is a luxury that I believe is quite unique in the world”, says Vidar Lund, senior scientist at the Norwegian institute of public health.
+“To be able to drink pure water directly from both the tap and a mountain stream is a luxury that I believe is quite unique in the world,” says Vidar Lund, senior scientist at the Norwegian Institute of Public Health.

-Tap water is considered safe and sane to drink all over Norway.
+Tap water is considered safe to drink all over Norway.

 Bottled water from Norwegian sources is gaining popularity at the expense of soda products.

-Bottled water is mainly sold to people “on the go”, less as a substitute for tap water at home.
+Bottled water is mainly sold to people 'on the go', rather than as a substitute for tap water at home.

 Sources: Bryggeri- og drikkevareforeningen and Norsk vann

 The same water is absorbed by trees that bear fantastic fruit, from which Norwegian cider and fruit juice is made.
 Handcrafted Norwegian apple juices and ciders consistently rank at the very top in international competitions.